GeorgiNedyalkov/art/README.md

 - Add artists
 - Add most liked artworks
 - Add ability to like a painting
-- Add a footer
-- Create filters, search function and sorting for catalog page.
+- Add a footer -[x] Create filters, search function and sorting for catalog page.

 - Create a better design